dogweather/forkful/content/en/swift/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?

-Working with CSV (Comma-Separated Values) files involves parsing and generating structured data from text files where each line represents a record and each record consists of fields separated by commas.
-Programmers often engage in this activity to easily import, export, and manipulate tabular data using a format that is widely supported across different platforms and programming languages, due to its simplicity and human-readable format.

 ## How to:
 In Swift, there isn't native support for parsing CSV files directly, but you can handle CSV data by using the `String` methods to split the contents, or by leveraging third-party libraries such as SwiftCSV for a more streamlined approach.
 Here are both methods:

 ### Manual Parsing without External Libraries